 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents, investments, and accounts receivable.
-The Company maintains its cash, cash equivalents, and investments with high quality financial institutions.
-The Company is exposed to credit risk for cash held in financial institutions in the event of a default to the extent that such amounts recorded on the condensed consolidated balance sheets are in excess of amounts that are insured by the Federal Deposit Insurance Corporation.
+The Company maintains its cash, cash equivalents and investments with high quality financial institutions.
+The Company is exposed to credit risk for cash held in financial institutions in the event of a default to the extent that such amounts recorded on the consolidated balance sheets are in excess of amounts that are insured by the Federal Deposit Insurance Corporation ("FDIC").

-No customer individually accounted for 10% or more of the Company's revenue in any of the periods presented or for 10% or more of the Company's accounts receivable as of January 31, 2019 and July 31, 2018.
+No customer individually accounted for 10% or more of the Company's revenue for the years ended July 31, 2019, 2018 and 2017.
+As of July 31, 2019 and 2018, no customer accounted for 10% or more of the Company's total accounts receivable.

-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Doubtful Accounts and Revenue Reserves